bloomberg/chromium.bb/tests/earth/README.txt

 A rotating earth demo for Native Client

-Please see ../../common/README.txt for instructions to build and run.

 Image Credit:

 NASA Goddard Space Flight Center Image by Reto Stöckli (land surface,